lucidcreative/edtt/replit.md

-# Classroom Economy Token Management Platform
+# BizCoin Classroom Token Economy Platform

 ## Overview

-This is a comprehensive classroom management application that gamifies education through a digital token economy system.
-The platform enables teachers to create classrooms, manage students, and reward positive behavior through tokens, while students earn and spend tokens in an integrated marketplace.
-Built as a mobile-first progressive web application using Next.js 14, the system emphasizes educational engagement through economic simulation and peer-to-peer commerce.
+BizCoin is a comprehensive mobile-first educational platform designed to gamify classroom management through a digital token economy system.
+The application serves as a classroom management tool where teachers can create assignments, manage students, operate virtual stores, and track analytics while students earn tokens through completed assignments and can spend them in the classroom store.

+The platform is built as a full-stack React application with TypeScript, featuring a modern, responsive design optimized for mobile devices used in classroom environments.
+The system supports role-based authentication for teachers and students, with teachers having full administrative capabilities and students accessing a simplified interface focused on earning and spending tokens.

 ## User Preferences